Introduction

 Lurker

-An online user that is observing and not participating.
+An online user who is observing and not participating.
 Lurkers make up a large proportion of all online users.

 M